ordinals/ord/README-cn.md

 See [the docs](https://docs.ordinals.com) for documentation and guides.

-See [the Chinese intro](./README-cn.md) for documentation and regtest net guides.

 See [the BIP](bip.mediawiki) for a technical description of the assignment and transfer algorithm.